segmentio/segment-docs/src/connections/destinations/catalog/actions-pinterest-conversions-api/index.md

 | st           | State of Residence                             | "CA"                   |
 | country      | Country of Residence                           | "US"                   |

-## Getting started

-Before connecting to the Pinterest Conversions destination, you must have a [Pinterest](https://ads.pinterest.com/login/){:target="_blank"} account and an Ad Account ID.

-To connect the Pinterst Conversions API Destination:

-1. From the Segment web app, navigate to **Connections > Catalog**.
-2. Search for **Pinterest Conversions API** in the Destinations Catalog, and select the destination.
-3. Click **Configure Pinterest Conversions API**.
-4. Select the source that will send data to Pinterest Conversions API and follow the steps to name your destination.
-5. On the **Basic Settings** page that appears, configure the following details in the respective fields:
-   - Name of the destination
-   - Your Ad Account ID
-   - Conversions Token
-6. Navigate to the **Mappings** tab , there are already Prebuilt mapping like `Checkout,Search,Add to Cart` defined with prescribed parameter .
-All required ,recommended and optional fields are listed [here](https://developers.pinterest.com/docs/conversions/best/#Authenticating%20for%20the%20Conversion%20Tracking%20endpoint#The%20%2Cuser_data%2C%20and%20%2Ccustom_data%2C%20objects#Required%2C%20recommended%2C%20and%20optional%20fields#Required%2C%20recommended%2C%20and%20optional%20fields)
-7. If you want to create **New Mapping**, and select **Report Conversions Event** ,configure and enable it.
-8. Follow the steps in the Destinations Actions documentation on [Customizing mappings](/docs/connections/destinations/actions/#customize-mappings).
-9. Finally, enable the destination using the **Enable Destination** toggle switch and click **Save Changes**.

-{% include components/actions-fields.html settings="true"%}

-## FAQ & Troubleshooting

 ### PII Hashing